-big discussion this summer on my Facebook page, I went and did the unthinkable.
-Despite the honest reviews my peers responded with telling me to avoid the Pottery Barn Kids rolling backpack at all costs, I did exactly what they told me NOT to do and purchased Kiddo a rolling backpack from Pottery Barn Teen.
+big huge discussions I’ve had on my Facebook page, I went and did the unthinkable.
+Ignoritng the honest reviews my peers responded with telling me to avoid the Pottery Barn Kids rolling backpack at all costs, I did exactly what they told me NOT to do and purchased Kiddo a rolling backpack from Pottery Barn Teen.
 I mean, PB Teen is made much better than PB Kids, right?!
 C’mon, humor me.

 Kiddo has been reminding me every year since first grade without fail that in third, the students are allowed to have rolling backpacks.
 Part subtle hint, part wishful thinking, this has become a milestone for her, and I knew this year she wasn’t going to settle for anything less.
 OK, and I didn’t want her to settle for anything else.
 But the real question was, “Where should I order the rolling backpack from since my friends boo-hoo’d my Pottery Barn Kids idea.
 Some suggested L.L.
 Bean, Lands’ End, Jansport and Hannah Anderson.
 I had L.L.
 Bean backpacks my whole preppy life and love them, but the print bags are kinda blah this year.
 Lands’ End only offered one wheeled backpack and we did Hannah Anderson last year.
 Pottery Barn Kids and Teens really corner the market on rolling backpacks.